unity/ParseAlternatives/README.md

 Easily Add Multiplayer to Your Games, Run Them in the Global Photon Cloud or Host Your Own Photon Servers.
 Fast, reliable, scalable.
 Made for anyone: indies, professional studios and AAA productions.

 - **[PlayFab](https://playfab.com)**
 PlayFab offers the most complete backend platform built exclusively for live games.
-Start integrating with your mobile, PC, or console game for free, and go live for a fraction of the cost of one backend engineer.
+Core services include player management, content management, in-game commerce, in-game marketing, multiplayer, basic reporting, and more.
+The Add-On Marketplace provides pre-integrated services from other companies, such as community tools, advanced analytics, attribution tracking, in-game advertising, and more.
+Best of all, it’s free for unlimited players — pay only for premium support and enterprise features.
+Start integrating with your mobile, PC, or console game today.
 You bring the fun, we'll do the rest.

 - **[SmartFoxServer](http://www.smartfoxserver.com)** :zap:
 SmartFoxServer is a comprehensive SDK for rapidly developing multiplayer games and applications with Adobe Flash/Flex/Air, Unity, HTML5, iOS, Windows Phone 8, Android, Java, Windows 8, C++ and more.
 SmartFoxServer comes with a rich set of features, an impressive documentation set, tens of examples with their source, powerful administration tools and a very active support forum.